StopCybercrime/NeverTellMeTheOdds/README.md

 ***5/22: I'm still learning but I believe the following are in play (for iOS):***
 - Wakeup logs indicate kernel attacks; Crash the kernel by blowing through factory gates, gain system control
 - Intune enrollment allows for withholding diagnostic data from Apple and also lets you customize apps / the App Store
-- Then Xcode and SwiftUI allow you to make changes to the private libraries and see what shows in real time
+- Xcode and SwiftUI allow you to make changes to the private apps/libraries and view the display in real time
 - Moreover, newer versions of that developer software allow for programmatic utilization of accessibility features, including the Rotor API; that's where natural language processing and AI would dovetail with the monitoring/control
-- Still trying to get a sense for where the webkit enters the fray...
+- Still trying to get a sense for where the webkit enters the fray... (perhaps as an entry vector)